Canadian Nuclear Industry Congratulates the Liberal Party of Canada

-OTTAWA (October 22, 2019) – The Canadian nuclear industry congratulates Prime Minister Justin Trudeau and the Liberal Party of Canada on their re-election victory.
+OTTAWA (October 20, 2015) – The Canadian nuclear industry congratulates Prime Minister-designate Justin Trudeau and the Liberal Party Canada on their election victory.

-“We look forward to continuing to work with the Liberal government and other parties in Parliament to ensure that nuclear technology remains a strategic asset for Canadian environmental, energy, economic and foreign policies,” said John Gorman, President and CEO of the Canadian Nuclear Association.
+“We look forward to working with the new government to ensure that nuclear technology remains a strategic asset for Canadian environmental, energy, economic and foreign policies,” said Dr. John Barrett, the President and CEO of the Canadian Nuclear Association.

-Canada is home to 19 nuclear power reactors, which last year produced over 15 per cent of Canada’s electricity.
+Canada is home to 19 nuclear power reactors, which last year produced over 17% of Canada’s electricity, 62 per cent in Ontario alone.

 For more information: